Imaging Center

 3D Mammography

-Breast cancer can be screened with 3D mammograms, ultrasounds, MRIs, and biopsies.
+Breast Cancer can be screened using mammograms, ultrasounds, MRIs and biopsies.

 Fluoroscopy

-Fluoroscopy is used in a wide variety of examinations to diagnose or treat patients.
+Fluoroscopy is used in various examinations to diagnose or treat patients.

 Angiography

-The usage of injected dye to increase the contrast of arteries in imaging test.
+The use of injected dye to increase the contrast of arteries in an imaging test.

 Dexa